 I’m still playing around with easy but drop-dead gorgeous desserts I can make over the holidays.
 I made this while my younger daughter Alex, home from school with a bad cold, hovered impatiently waiting for the gelatin to set.
-I told her to take a hot shower and the panna cotta would be ready by the time she was done.
+I told her to take a hot shower and the chocolate and coffee panna cotta would be ready by the time she was done.

-- 1 90-g. pack of almond flavored gelatin
+- 90 grams almond flavored gelatin

-1 90-g. pack of unflavored (but not unsweetened) clear gelatin
+- 90 grams unflavored (but not unsweetened) clear gelatin

-1- 1/2 tbsps. of good quality instant coffee (I used Nescafe Gold)
+- 1 and 1/2 tablespoons good quality instant coffee (I used Nescafe Gold)

-400 ml. of milk mixed with 400 ml. of cream
+- 400 milliliters milk mixed with 400 milliliters of cream

 - Pour the contents of both packets of gelatin into a bowl.
 Stir.
 Divide the mixture into three equal portions.
-Each portion will be about 1/4 cup minus a tablespoonful.Divide the milk-cream mixture into three portions as well.
+Each portion will be about 1/4 cup minus a tablespoonful.

-In a small pan, mix together one portion of gelatin, the coffee and one portion of the milk-cream mixture.
+- In a small pan, mix together one portion of gelatin, the coffee and one portion of the milk-cream mixture.
 Cook over medium heat, stirring, until the gelatin and coffee are completely dissolved without allowing the mixture to boil.

-Pour the coffee panna cotta into one-cup molds.
+- Pour the coffee panna cotta into one-cup molds.
 Allow to set, about five minutes.

-Next, take another portion of gelatin and, in a pan, mix it with a second portion of the milk-cream mixture.
+- Next, take another portion of gelatin and, in a pan, mix it with a second portion of the milk-cream mixture.
 Add the chocolate which I recommend that you chop or cut into small pieces.
 Cook over medium heat, stirring, until the chocolate is melted and the gelatin is dissolved.
 Do not allow the mixture to boil.

-Pour the chocolate panna cotta on top of the coffee panna cotta and allow to set for another five minutes.
+- Pour the chocolate panna cotta on top of the coffee panna cotta and allow to set for another five minutes.

-Finally, cook the last remaining portion of gelatin in the last portion of the milk-cream mixture, stirring until the gelatin is dissolved, and without allowing the mixture to boil.
+- Finally, cook the last remaining portion of gelatin in the last portion of the milk-cream mixture, stirring until the gelatin is dissolved, and without allowing the mixture to boil.
 Pour over the chocolate panna cotta and allow to set.
 I recommend chilling.